-In August 2014, the Financial Accounting Standards Board issued Accounting Standards Update, Presentation of Financial Statements - Going Concern (Subtopic 205-40).
+In August 2014, the Financial Accounting Standards Board, or FASB, issued ASU No. 2014-15, Presentation of Financial Statements-Going Concern.
 The new guidance addresses management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
 Management's evaluation should be based on relevant conditions and events that are known and reasonably knowable at the date that the financial statements are issued.
 The standard will be effective for the first interim period within annual reporting periods beginning after December 15, 2016.
 Early adoption is permitted.
 We are evaluating the effect that this guidance will have on our consolidated financial statements.